 On Christmas Eve In 1993, my family gathered for Christmas at my grandmother's house, just like we'd been doing for as long as I could remember.
-I was anxious for Dad to open the gift I got him -- a copy of Rush Limbaugh's newest book See, I Told You So.
-We'd been talking about the book on the phone and in letters since it had been released a month or two prior.
+I was anxious for Dad to open the gift I got him -- a copy of Rush Limbaugh's newest book See, I Told You So

 He unwrapped my gift and a smile spread across his face.
 There's nothing like seeing a genuine smile from someone after you have given him or her a gift.